svystun/school-pc-restrictions/README.md

 ## Installation

 Use doble-click on each reg file for import to Windows 10 registry.

+Install script ArchiveUserDesktop.ps1 to autostart in group policy (gpedit.msc)

+Restrict access to disk C: (and D:) for specific users.

 ## Contributing